Pak Lab

 image

 Welcome to the Pak Lab (Department of Chemical and Biological Engineering, Colorado School of Mines).
-Our vision is to advance (bio)macromolecular materials design by pioneering multiscale computational methods and elucidating spatiotemporal organization principles
+Our vision is to advance (bio/synthetic)macromolecular materials design by pioneering multiscale computational methods and elucidating spatiotemporal organization principles

 image